0 - Clan Amir: About Berant and Story List

-Criminals sentenced to prison provide a heavy labour force under armed guard; mostly road construction and similar unskilled labour.
+Criminals sentenced to prison provide a labour force under armed guard; mostly road construction and similar unskilled labour.
 They’re provided with reasonable food, accommodation, and clothing.
 Some may be offered the opportunity to convert their sentence, or what remains of it, to slavery as a domestic servant or a farm hand.

 Berant has no low security prisons because suitable prisoners are allowed to convert their sentence to slavery, usually as farm hands or domestic servants.
-They are then released into the care of their master, and they live within the general community - usually at the residence of their master.
+They are then released into the care of their master and they live within the general community, usually at the residence of their master.

-The sentence of death by execution may only be applied to a person found guilty of brigandage, piracy, treason, murder, or attacking a member of the Royal Family.
+The sentence of death by execution is only applied to a person found guilty of brigandage, piracy, treason, murder, or attacking a member of the Royal Family.
 The sentence must be confirmed by the King or the Royal Protector.
 Often such convictions are commuted to a twenty year prison sentence or slavery for twenty years.

 Ten years is the maximum period a person may be sentenced to be a slave for a normal crime.
 Seven years is the maximum period a person may voluntarily enter into slavery for debt recovery or financial return.
 Slaves must be provided with reasonable standards of clothes, proper accommodation, and proper meals; as per the basic standard of living requirements.
 They’re also to be allowed one half day off per week, and are paid a weekly personal allowance, as set out in the Regulations for Maintaining Slaves.